Airfield Viewing Guide - RAF Cranwell

 Assuming you're arriving from the A17 in either direction, your first stopping point is near the end of runway 09.
 There's a small turn off here towards Caythorpe (note it is not the B6403) and there is enough room on the East side of the road at the corner here for several cars to park (A), and if it's full there's plenty of places further along the road.
 From here, without straying more than a few feet from your car you have some good photo opportunities and a good scope or pair of binoculars should enable you to log many of the aircraft parked in front of the hangars visible across the road.
 When 09 is in use you will have fine shots of aircraft on approach and landing, good until late afternoon.
 When 27 is in use you can get good shots of the jet types climbing out - not quite side-on but near enough; prop jobs are usually much higher so the best you'll get of them is an underside shot.
 Lighter types such as Tutors have often begun a turn to the South before they get this far, and distance and the sun will make photos pointless.

 The next spot, of dubious usefulness, is further along the A17; just after a lane going south to a farm you'll see some trees on the north side of the road and then an entrance.
 There's only a small patch of gravel here and also a sign warning that you are entering a Prohibited Place so you can't get far off the A17 without trespassing on the airfield and inviting a visit from the MoD police.
-It is, however, about the only reasonable spot to view from if anything is landing on runway 01 (very rare - I've only seen it used once in about 20 visits).
+It is, however, about the only reasonable spot to view from if anything is landing on runway 01 (very rare - I've only seen it used once in about 25 visits).
 If moved on from parking here, the nearest safe place to park is so far that frankly I don't think it's worth the dangerous roadside walk to get back to this point so if the wind is forcing operations to use runway 01 you may be better off staying at home!
 Anyway, let's continue on the A17 to some more reasonable locations.
-Watch out for the speed camera (though at the time of writing it is out of use), and you soon get a chance to turn left towards Cranwell village.
-Incidentally, if you turn right here you'll shortly come to a right turn into the Cranwell Aviation Heritage Centre (G).
+You soon get a chance to turn left towards Cranwell village.
+Incidentally, if you turn right here instead you'll shortly come to a right turn into the Cranwell Aviation Heritage Centre (G).
 Open in the summer months, this small museum has a Jet Provost on display inside.
 From the car park there you'll occasionally get Cranwell aircraft flying overhead too - but I wouldn't recommend it as a general viewing point.

 Walk a little bit further North and you'll be near the start of runway 27 (J); pictures of anything departing are so-so as they tend to be quite high by this point; jets are lower though.
 Aircraft on approach are easy to take shots of, as the landscape is flat and you have plenty of warning that they're coming in.
 A 300mm or 400mm lens will also give you enough reach for some decent taxiing shots of aircraft taxiing onto runway 27 - this is the only location at Cranwell that really offers a decent selection of photographic opportunities.
 The sun is generally south of the centreline for most of the day.
 Back into your car and continue driving North.
 Shortly past the stop lights there's a rather muddy and uneven layby on the right (K), room for one or two cars maximum, offering no advantage over the previous spot unless that's already full up.